Our one-year addiction medicine fellowship offers you in-depth clinical experience and a solid didactic education in our dynamic field.

 |Name of Rotation||Length of Rotation|

 |Inpatient Rehabilitation Service||4 weeks|

-You’ll spend more more than 1,900 hours training in clinical settings, many unopposed.
-This schedule includes a full 12 weeks of electives.
+You’ll spend more than 1,900 hours training in clinical settings, many unopposed.

 Your inpatient training takes place at the chemical dependency unit of Erie County Medical Center, a major academic facility and the region’s primary safety-net hospital.

-There, you’ll collaborate with medical and counseling specialists in the hospital’s detoxification and rehabilitation units, trauma and psychiatry emergency departments and medical and surgical floors.
+There, you’ll collaborate with medical and counseling specialists in the hospital’s detoxification unit, trauma and psychiatry emergency departments and medical and surgical floors.

 As an integral team member, you’ll care for a range of different patient populations, including psychiatrically complex patients with comorbid addictions.

 Our outpatient curriculum trains you to manage patients’ pharmacological needs and provide psychosocial care.